Hes-Siemelink/instacli/instacli-spec/reference/connections/Get accounts.md

 # Command: Get accounts

-Gets all accounts for a target Http endpoint.
+Gets all accounts from the user's account list.

 | Content type | Supported |
 |--------------|-----------|